 Hope that helps!

 If you are always losing your remote, having a pouch to place it in may be helpful.
 This remote control pouch can easily be customized to fit any decorating scheme.
-This is a guide about DIY remote control tote.
+This is a page about DIY remote control tote.

 This sewing project is a good choice for making a gift or as a nice accessory for your own couch or easy chair.
-This is a guide about how to make a telephone and remote caddy.
+This is a page about how to make a telephone and remote caddy.